 Hills Like White Elephants Summary

-The story opens with a description of the view of the river Ebro, and the white hills (mountains) beyond it, from a train station in Spain.
+The story opens—surprise, surprise—with a description of some white hills.
+We also get a view of the river Ebro, all seen from a train station.
 An American man and a woman are having some beers outside the station bar as they wait for the train from Barcelona to Madrid.

 The woman who has been serving their drinks tells them that the train will soon arrive, and the man gets up and takes their luggage over to the train stop.
 Then he goes into the bar and has another Anis del Toro.
 When he gets back to Jig, sitting at the table outside, she gives him a smile.
 He asks her if she "feel[s]" better," and she responds by insinuating she never felt bad in the first place.
 And that’s the end of the story.